This post may contain affiliate links. Please read our privacy policy.

 - Chicken Salad with Grapes – Another great way to homemade chicken salad!

-- Simple Chicken Salad – There is something very soothing about a basic chicken salad as well.
-Stop before adding the radishes, pickles, and olives, and serve just as is.
+- Simple Chicken Salad – Stop before adding the radishes, pickles, and olives, and serve just as is.
 Or, remove as much plain chicken salad as you like, and adjust the amount of the remaining ingredients as needed.
 Exact amounts are really irrelevant here.

 How to Make the Best Homemade Chicken Salad